 - assertive and resilient.

-Work experience is essential if you hope to become an estimator.
+Work experience is important if you hope to become an estimator.
 Ideally, employers would like you to have gained experience of managing elements of construction projects and be familiar with the construction industry.
 Completing a relevant work experience or an industrial placement whilst studying is beneficial.

 Getting a job as an administrator, ideally for a firm which also employs estimators, can provide an excellent grounding from which you can progress to become an estimator.
 You may also move into estimating from a role as a craftsperson, technician or surveying assistant.